LiamJCates/Programming-Notes/C/Scope.md

 pointer 	NULL

 It is a good programming practice to initialize variables properly, otherwise your program may produce unexpected results, because uninitialized variables will take some garbage value already available at their memory location.

+In the absence of explicit initialization, external and static variables are guaranteed to be initialized to zero;

+Absent explicit initialization, automatic and register variables have undefined (i.e., garbage)  initial values

+Scalar variables may be initialized when they are defined, by following the name with an equals sign and an expression:

+For external and static variables, the initializer must be a constant expression;
+the initialization is done once, conceptually before the program begins execution.

+For automatic and register variables, initialization is done each time the block is entered

+For automatic and register variables, the initializer is not restricted to being a constant: it may be any expression involving previously defined values, even function calls.

+When the size of the array is omitted, the compiler will compute the length by counting the initializers,

+If there are fewer initializers for an array than the number specified, the missing elements will be zero for external, static, and automatic variables.

+It is an error to have more initializers than the array declaration indicates

+Character arrays are a special case of initialization; a string may be used instead of the braces and commas notation: